Abbot

 The subdivisions near and south of Eisenhower are slightly more affluent.
 Tri-levels, ranches, colonials, and Cape Cods sit along winding streets.
 Georgetown, west of Stone School Rd., has a semi-private golf course, private pool, and tennis courts.

 South of the interchange of Ann Arbor–Saline Rd. and I-94 in Pittsfield Township, newer single-family houses line a maze of twisting streets behind the Oak Valley and Waters Place shopping centers.
-Subs here include Briar Hill, Lake Forest, Lake Forest Highlands, the Pines at Lake Forest, and the Villas at Bella Vista, and there are condos within the Estates at Bella Vista.
+Subs here include Briar Hill, Lake Forest, Lake Forest Highlands, the Pines of Lake Forest, and Bella Vista.

 South of Ellsworth are the winding roads of the huge Stonebridge golf course subdivision and nearby smaller subs, with stately executive homes and detached condominiums in a large area that’s divided between the Ann Arbor and Saline school districts.

 Multifamily housing is also abundant.
 Small apartment buildings line Packard and E. Stadium.
 Midsize complexes along Packard include Mulberry Row (120 units), Pine Valley (164 units), Homestead Commons (112 units), and the upscale 134-unit Ponds at Georgetown.
 Spruce Knob, just to the south off Stone School Rd., adds 168 units.
+New to the area is Packard Row, a multi-use building featuring 72 upscale rental apartments, as well as a Pilates studio and coffee shop.
 Woodbury Gardens, off Stadium at South Industrial, is one of the city’s biggest rental complexes, with 538 units; Arbor Village, behind St. Francis of Assisi Catholic Church, has 237.
-Smaller but closer to campus and downtown, 2111 Packard will add seventy-two units on a site that was once a Kroger supermarket.
 Yet more apartments are available at the five complexes in the Briarwood Mall area—the Emerson and Briar Cove south of Eisenhower, ReNew, Hidden Valley Club, and the Villas at Main Street to the north.
+At Briarwood itself, a four-story, 370-unit luxury apartment building is under construction on the site of a former Sears store.

 Condos and co-ops include the 306 affordable townhouses of Forest Hills Cooperative on Ellsworth, the 76-unit Cloverly Village at Ellsworth and Stone School Rd., the 116-unit Georgetown Commons, and a trio of complexes off Ann Arbor–Saline Rd. south of I-94: Heatherwood with 188 2- and 3-bedroom ranches; and Oak Meadows and Weatherstone, each with more than 300 mid-priced units.